![]() |

 that these birds are relatively localized and sedentary,

-Could these birds be a new species?
+Could these birds really be a new species?

 un-described plumage or morph of one of the species already known from the